phenomejs/phenomejs.org/docs/getting-started.md

 In this getting started guide we will setup project to start working with Phenome components, and compile them to Vue and React components.

+__TL;DR__

+This getting started project is available on GitHub as <a href="https://github.com/phenomejs/phenome-component-github-repos" target="_blank">Phenome GitHub Repos Component</a>.
+You can grab directly from there and start playing with it.

 ## Installation

 First of all, we need to create a project's folder, let's name it `/phenome-playground/` and create inside the following structure: